 Individual employees who seek a flexible work arrangement should discuss their request with their direct manager.
 Employees who seek a flexible working arrangement due to a disability should consult with the HR Disabilities Services and Medical Leaves Office and follow the procedures that they outline.
 Flexibility for a service staff member requires discussion and approval from Labor Relations.
 The Considerations above may also apply, particularly if the request is part of a larger number of flexible work arrangements in the DLC.

 The department head, as well as the direct manager, must approve all flexible work arrangements.
-The department head may delegate this approval responsibility to an administrative officer, a human resources administrator, or other administrator in the department but in all cases, someone in addition to the direct manager must approve the flexible work arrangement.
+The department head may delegate this approval responsibility to a director of administration and finance, a human resources administrator, or other administrator in the department but in all cases, someone in addition to the direct manager must approve the flexible work arrangement.
 Department heads will also inform for their awareness their dean, vice president, or other member of Academic Council about the flexible work arrangements in their areas.
 See MIT's Work Succeeding website for guidance and templates.